How to Create Chart Templates in Excel?

 - Step 4 – And stretch the chart.

-- Step 5 – Now right click on the chart and a wizard box appear.
+- Step 5 – Now right click on the chart, and a wizard box appears.
 Click on Save as Template.

 - Step 8 – Now select this data and click on all charts.